egvijayanand/dotnet-maui-toolkit/src/VijayAnand.MauiToolkit/VijayAnand.MauiToolkit/overview.md

 * Navigation - `NavigationService` (based on Shell Navigation pattern)
 * Share - `ShareService` (based on Maui Essentials)

-Most importantly, provides the below method to register these services in .NET MAUI host builder startup:
+Most importantly, provides an extension method to register these services in .NET MAUI host builder startup:

 `UseVijayAnandMauiToolkit()`